C++ Map Emplace Hint Function - C++ Programming Tutorial

 C++ Example to Insert Elements Efficiently in a Map using emplace_hint function

-Let's take an instance to demonstrate how we can insert the elements in a map using the emplace_hint function in C++.
+Let's consider an example to illustrate how we can add elements to a map using the emplace_hint method in C++.

 Example